 CIP interns will work directly with engineers to gain hands-on experience in the cyberinfrastructure operations of a major leading supercomputing center.
 Interns will spend the first two weeks training and learning about the different cyberinfrastructure aspects at NCSA after which they will be paired with one of the advanced infrastructure groups at NCSA.

-The following groups may be available to host one intern per group: (Group availability will be updated before the start of the session)
+The following groups may be available to host one intern per team: (Group availability will be updated before the start of the session)

 Hosting with another group might be available for those with existing skill sets, depending on the other group’s needs and resources.